TypeScript Type Safety: Exploring Overloads & Conditional Types

 will pick the appropriately matching return type given the input argument.
 It

-would appear that we have successfully recreated typescript function overloading
+would appear that we have successfully recreated TypeScript function overloading

 using other features of the language.